 Some States with Self-Disclosure Audit Policies include:

 An “audit policy” is different than “audit privilege” or “audit immunity”.
-A number of States have passed self-audit “privilege” and/or “immunity” laws.
+A number of States have passed self-audit “privilege” and/or “immunity” laws (note: this is not the same as “attorney-client privilege”).
 Most privilege laws protect the disclosure of audit reports.
 For example, in some states, under specified conditions, an audit report is not admissible as evidence in any civil or criminal proceedings.
 In most cases immunity state laws, under certain specified conditions, gives a person immunity from fines and in some cases criminal penalties related to non-compliance provided that when the information arises from a self-audit that person makes a voluntary disclosure to the appropriate agency.
 In exchange, companies may be required to implement pollution prevention and/or an environmental management system.

 EPA has clearly stated its opposition to statutory and regulatory audit privilege and immunity laws that exist in some states.

 Click here for more information on Caltha’s Board Certified Auditor Services